adisorncjame/BioLink-3-User-Interface/README.md

 ## Example

 #### Example 1
-I want to export userid by adding - to the missing data on the right, 10 Characters
+> If I want to export userid by adding - to the missing data on the right, 10 Characters  <br>

 | I | 10 | L | D |
 | ------------- | ------------- | ------------- | ------------- |

 ##### Result
 | USERID | RESULT |
 | ------------- | ------------- |